 20 March: the UK announced a further raft of measures, including:

 - A Coronavirus Job Retention Scheme, to which any employer will be able to apply for a contribution of up to 80% of a worker's wage up to £2,500 per month, backdated to the start of March

-There is a helpful Q&A on the UK Government website (updated on 4 April 2020) to help you find out if you’re eligible to claim for your employees’ wages through the Coronavirus Job Retention Scheme and how much you can claim to cover wages for employees on temporary leave ('furlough') due to coronavirus (COVID-19)
+There is a Q&A on the UK Government website (updated 4 April 2020) to help you find out if you’re eligible to claim for your employees’ wages through the Coronavirus Job Retention Scheme and how much you can claim to cover wages for employees on temporary leave ('furlough') due to coronavirus (COVID-19)